 STEP 5 of 6

-Your doctor receives the results (approximately two weeks after Genomic Health receives your tissue).
+Your results are available to you doctor approximately two weeks after Genomic Health receives your tissue.

 STEP 6 of 6

 You and your doctor review the results and make decisions about your treatment.

 Reasons to get the Breast Recurrence Score test